Latest update

 • Pray for wisdom for the nation’s leaders as they make decisions and navigate the current economic challenges.

-Success for a survival project in Ghana
+Success for a Mums and Babies project in Ghana

-Success for a survival project in Ghana
+Success for a Mums and Babies project in Ghana

 When Comfort fell pregnant at 17, she not only faced fear and confusion at the prospect of being a parent, but her family disowned her.
 “My father had plans for me to further my education, but he was disappointed in me for getting pregnant.
 He washed his hands of me and did not care what became of me,” says Comfort.
 Read more open_in_new